 How can I safely clean a spill or a wound?

-When cleaning spills, wear clean, disposable gloves and always use absorbent material first, such as paper towels.
-Then clean the area of the spill more thoroughly with soap and water, and finally disinfect it with household bleach.
+When cleaning spills, wear clean, disposable gloves and always use absorbent material, such as paper towels, first.
+Then clean the area of the spill more thoroughly with soap and water, and then disinfect it with household bleach.
 A fresh solution of bleach should be used for disinfecting and can be prepared by mixing 1 part of bleach to 9 parts of water.
 The bleach solution should be left in contact with the spill area for at least 10 minutes before wiping it up.

 Wear gloves when handling any body fluids or cleaning cuts, scrapes or wounds.
-Wash your hands carefully after touching any body fluids and after removing and disposing of gloves in a plastic bag.
+Wash your hands carefully after disposing of your gloves in a plastic bag.
 Add gloves to your first aid kit so you are prepared.

 How do I protect myself and others?

-Teach others and especially children about how to avoid germs and diseases.
 Teach children to never touch used needles, syringes or condoms, and to tell an adult immediately if they find one.
-It is important to quickly and carefully dispose of a used condom, needle or syringe.
+It is important to dispose of a used condom, needle or syringe quickly and carefully.
 Always wear clean disposable gloves or use tongs, pliers or another object to pick up used condoms, needles and syringes.
 Discard condoms in a plastic bag.
 Needles and syringes should be placed in a metal or plastic container with a puncture-proof lid and disposed of in the regular garbage or according to local by-laws.
 Always discard used gloves in a plastic bag and wash your hands carefully with warm water and soap.
 If the item used to remove the condom, needle or syringe is not disposable it should be disinfected with bleach.